 What you need to know:

-New Medicare cards will be mailed between April 2018 and April 2019.
+New Medicare cards are being mailed out to Connecticut residents now.
+The mailing will take several months so you may not get your card the same time as your neighbor.
 The new cards will help protect your identity because Medicare is removing social security numbers from Medicare cards.
 Everyone on Medicare will receive a unique ID number and a new Card by April 2019.

 Beware of Scammers!

 People on Medicare in Connecticut are getting calls from scammers saying Medicare is sending new cards and their information needs to be updated.
 The call may seem harmless and start by just simply confirming the beneficiaries address but this will lead into confirming their social security number, bank account or even tell the beneficiary they won a prize as a rouse to get the information.
 Medicare will not call or request information from you by mail.
 Remember scammers can alter your caller ID to look like they are calling from anywhere.
 If you think you have been a victim of a Medicare scam contact the Senior Medicare Patrol

 : those whose premium is automatically deducted won't have to do anything.
 Those using their bank's online bill pay services, check or money order will have to include their new number without dashes.
 People on Medicare are receiving instructions by mail.

 - Get up-to-date information from Medicare directly with the Medicare Blog

 This webpage has been brought to you by the Senior Medicare Patrol

 , helping prevent, detect and report Medicare fraud, errors and abuse.

 Content Last Modified on 8/10/2018 10:35:36 AM